Defective Device Lawyers

 Inferior vena cava (IVC) filters marketed by C.R.
 Bard, including Bard Recovery IVC Filters and the Bard G2 IVC Filter, have been associated with serious injuries and deaths.
 Bard IVC Filter injuries can occur when pieces of the device break or fracture, and travel through a patient’s blood stream.
 This can lead to serious complications, including:

 - Punctured Vena Cava

 At Alonso Krangle LLP, our personal injury lawyers have extensive experience fighting for the rights of people injured by defective medical devices.
 We are currently offering free Bard IVC Filter lawsuit evaluations to anyone injured by a Bard IVC Filter.
-If you or someone you love suffered a complication because of a defective Bard IVC Filter, please contact the personal injury lawyers at Alonso Krangle LLP today to learn more about the legal options available to you.
+If you or someone you love suffered a complication because of a defective Bard IVC Filter, please contact the defective device lawyers at Alonso Krangle LLP today to learn more about filing a Bard IVC Filter Lawsuit and the legal options available to you.